mnunezsa95/se_project_what_to_wear_frontend/README.md

 ### Links

+- The project's backend can be found by using this [link](https://github.com/mnunezsa95/se_project_express)
-The project is hosted on GitHub Pages and can be seen live using the this [link](https://mnunezsa95.github.io/se_project_react/).
+- The project is hosted on GitHub Pages and can be seen live using the this [link](https://www.wtwear.mooo.com/).
-The API (OpenWeather) used in this application can be found by clicking on this [link](https://openweathermap.org/)
+- The API (OpenWeather) used in this application can be found by clicking on this [link](https://openweathermap.org/)

 ### Plans for Improvement